-The Fellow Programme in Management in Innovation and Management in Education aims at developing research scholars and teachers who can take up leadership roles in educational organizations and systems.
+The doctoral programme in Innovation and Management in Education aims at developing research scholars and teachers who can take up leadership roles in educational organizations and systems.
 The focus on innovation and management is expected to develop in the graduates a unique academic capability that combines a management perspective with the theme of innovation.
 This fits in with the emerging demand for people with fresh perspectives on educational change from a wide range of academic institutions like schools, colleges and universities, organizations that provide services and ancillary support to the regular educational structures, well-established national and international educational planning organizations and academic institutions, and various research bodies and social think-tanks.
-More details are available at the Fellow Programme in Management page.
+More details are available at the doctoral programme page.
 Meet our doctoral students.
-See FPM admission announcement (2017).

 This project aims at leveraging teacher-generated innovations to promote a decentralized and peer-driven approach to teacher development that can complement top-down reform.
 It has created an ‘Educational Innovations Bank' (EI Bank), a clearing house for innovations of government school teachers who have achieved their educational goals in spite of facing the same constraints that thousands of others face.
-As of early 2019, the EI Bank had developed a repository of about 20,000 experiments and practices, mainly from Gujarat and Maharashtra (www.inshodh.org).
+As of September 2019, the EI Bank had developed a repository of about 13,000 verified innovations, another 7000 innovative ideas and about 16,000 teacher projects, from Gujarat and Maharashtra (www.inshodh.org).
 The EI Bank was supported by the Sir Ratan Tata Trust, Mumbai (2005-07); the Hewlett-Packard Sustainability and Social Innovation Award (2012-13) has made the scaling up of the work and its conversion into a web-based resource possible.
 Time frame: Ongoing (Vijaya Sherry Chand)